- How to?

 It may be interesting to perform comparative measurements by using the performance analyzer.

-can be used to compare the performances between a compressed connections and an uncompressed connection.
+can be used as a last resort to compare the performance of compressed and uncompressed connections.

 How to use the compression of frames?